ManavGhaiCode/cpps_old/README.md

     }
     ```

-    "log" - It can be used to get the values in the list youcan also use cout with this class.
+    "log" - It can be used to get the values in the list you can also use cout with this class.

     e.g. -